Prakhar0409/snl-archives/Readme.md

 * You should now be able to see the project live at `127.0.0.1:8000`

 Note: For installing virtualenv and setting up git config and other proxy config please check out the web.

+## Unforseen Difficulties & Challenges

+1. Dataset picked from kaggle was not even in 1NF.
+The table snl_episode had non atomic values for hosts.
+It had JSON Array, so we had to write a script to parse the values into atomic fashion and change key to include hosts in the key, since all other attributes would have same values for a entry split.
+2. Other anamolies in the dataset.
+Also various columns had no values.
+3. Rows pointed to foreign keys which did not exist in other tables.
+For this those rows were manually removed to maintain refrential integrity.